Waterlily (novel): Plot

-with Blue Bird giving birth silently and alone to a baby girl while her husband's camp-circle is on the move.
+The story starts with Blue Bird giving birth silently and alone to a baby girl while her husband's camp-circle is on the move.
 She names the baby Waterlily after being overwhelmed by the beauty of waterlily in a nearby body of water.
 Blue Bird returns to the camp where she is taken care of by her cousin.
 Blue Bird then recalls her childhood at age 14 when she lost her family.
 She had accompanied her grandmother to go and gather beans and firewood, and upon their return, they realize that their campsite has been attacked.
 They travel to a nearby camp-circle where they are adopted.
 Star Elk, one of the young men of the tribe, proposes to Blue Bird, and she gives him her word that she will marry him.
 The couple elopes, which was not an entirely honorable way to enter marriage, but since he did not dishonor Blue Bird their marriage is considered acceptable.
 Blue Bird gains recognition in the tribe as an honorable woman and is accepted by Star Elk's family, but Star Elk proves to be a lazy, rude, and inattentive husband.
 Blue Bird's flashback ends and she is content with her baby.
 However, Star Elk continues to be a difficult and jealous husband.
 He attempts to shame Blue Bird by "throwing her away" publicly, but instead he loses his own prestige because Blue Bird had proven herself as a respectable woman.